 Thereafter, he should invest to save about 15 to 20 percent of his gross monthly income in equity mutual funds through systematic investment plan (SIP) or directly in stocks.
 This investment will give a fillip to his savings in his eighties or nineties as their holding period would have exceeded 15 to 20 years.
 To illustrate and emphasise my point: A retiree investing rupees 10,000 per month in an equity mutual fund over 20 years, generating 12 percent return, will accumulate rupees 99.91 Lakh with a growth of 76 percent in his investment of rupees 24 Lakh.

 He must diversify to hedge, which is a technique designed to reduce or eliminate financial risk; for example, gold and equity will offset each other if markets change.
 As the time goes by, the investment returns from equity start performing better than the benchmark indices since volatility decreases and so does the probability of loss, which is only 3.7 percent after 10 years and becomes zero after 15 years.
 If required, the retiree must make withdrawals from his fixed income instruments.
 The usual dilemma is how much to withdraw in a year from the fixed income corpus.
 Suppose a retiree invests rupees 60 Lakh in fixed income instruments @8% return in an economic environment of 6 percent annual inflation and annually withdraws 5 percent from the corpus.
-Then, the value of his investment after 10 years, as per real rate of return, will reduce to rupees 43.32 Lakh.
+Then, the value of his investment after 10 years, as per the real rate of return, will reduce to rupees 43.32 Lakh.
 If he desires to protect his capital, then he can annually withdraw a maximum 2 percent from his corpus, to match the real rate of return @1.89%.
 The retiree should hold his equity investment preferably for minimum 5 years so that it can generate returns and then withdraw from it to meet financial goals or augment his sustenance income.

 The retiree must also correctly comprehend the tax structure of all these assets to derive maximum advantage.
 Government levies tax on interest earned in most fixed income instruments, and short and long-term capital gains (STCG and LTCG) tax on equity and debt schemes at varying rates.
 The point to understand is that government levies tax on entire interest earned during the financial year through fixed income instruments, immaterial of the fact whether the retiree withdraws it or not for his use.
 However, it levies capital gains tax only on the actual gains made by the retiree during redemption or switching done in the financial year.
 Government adds short-term debt fund (less than 3 years) gains to the retiree’s income and taxes it at his applicable tax slab rate, whereas, it taxes long-term gains at 20 percent after the indexation benefits.
-This aspect and the applicable tax rates make investment in debt mutual funds more attractive than fixed income instruments.
-If the retiree is in the higher tax slab with income more than rupees five Lakh, then financial wisdom dictates that his debt fund investment should be more than his fixed income investment.
+This aspect and the applicable tax rates make an investment in debt mutual funds more attractive than fixed income instruments.
+If the retiree is in the higher tax slab with income more than rupees five Lakh, then financial wisdom dictates that his debt fund investment should be more than his fixed-income investment.

 A lot is also made of investment in property for financial security and independence.
-In old age, property becomes a liability due to its regular maintenance and encroachment issues.
-Therefore, financial prudence lies in staying cash rich and asset meagre.
+In old age, the property becomes a liability due to its regular maintenance and encroachment issues.
+Therefore, financial prudence lies in staying cash-rich and asset meagre.
 Feel blessed to have one residential property that the retiree occupies and invests his cash assets to provide regular cash flows.
-The retiree must guard against holding lot of liquid cash that he can withdraw easily or his children may coerce him to withdraw.
-To obviate this, he should consider making lump sum deposit in the following instruments as they restrict liquidity and give decent returns.
+The retiree must guard against holding a lot of liquid cash that he can withdraw easily or his children may coerce him to withdraw.
+To obviate this, he should consider making a lump sum deposit in the following instruments as they restrict liquidity and give decent returns.
 One, Pradhan Mantri Vyaya Vandan Yojana (PMVVY) that provides an assured monthly pension of rupees 10,000/- on maximum permissible investment of rupees 15 Lakh @8% per annum for ten years, with an option to also opt for pension on a quarterly, half-yearly or annual basis.
-Two, Senior Citizen Savings Scheme (SCSS) that provides risk free quarterly returns @8.3% (revised on quarterly basis), on maximum permissible investment of rupees 15 Lakh for five years, which is extendable by another 3 years.
+Two, Senior Citizen Savings Scheme (SCSS) that provides risk-free quarterly returns @8.3% (revised on a quarterly basis), on maximum permissible investment of rupees 15 Lakh for five years, which is extendable by another 3 years.
 Three, Government of India Savings (Taxable) Bonds, which give 7.75 percent assured returns, have 7 years tenure and no maximum investment limit.
-Four, Public Provident Fund (PPF) that gives 7.8 percent returns (revised on quarterly basis) on maximum permissible investment of rupees 1.5 Lakh per year for fifteen years, which is then extendable by another 5 years.
+Four, Public Provident Fund (PPF) that gives 7.8 percent returns (revised on a quarterly basis) on maximum permissible investment of rupees 1.5 Lakh per year for fifteen years, which is then extendable by another 5 years.
 All these enjoy tax benefit under sec 80C of the IT Act, but their returns are taxable as per the retiree’s applicable tax slab except PPF, which enjoys tax exemption.